roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© Derek was overwhelmed.
+Derek was overwhelmed.
 Overwhelmed by the situation.
 Overwhelmed by Helena's body.
 Overwhelmed by the sensations she was bringing him.
 He was amazed that he hadn't burst yet.
 Her earlier ministrations to his cock had taken him to the edge.
 He thought he would explode as soon as he was balls deep.
 But, even though her pussy was absolutely incredible, he wasn't turning the corner.
 Sure, her cunt was stretched to the brim as it tried to contain his massive dick, and that tightness surrounding his dick was an incredible feeling.
 But, he was somehow holding himself on edge, letting the pleasure fill him to the brim.
 Derek realized he had more stamina than he thought.

  "Heather doesn't give you this, does she?
 She doesn't ride your dick like this?
 She lies back, closes her eyes, and lets you do your thing.
 AHHH FUCK!
 She doesn't realize how badly you need to be dominated.
 How you need your woman to take control."
 Helena said.